nutjob-laboratories/merk/README.txt

   -L, --light           Run in light mode
 ```
 # Commands
-All of these commands can be issued from the text input widget, or from scripts.
+All of these commands can be issued in the client, or from scripts, unless otherwise noted.

 | Commands                                | Description                                                                                                 |
 |-----------------------------------------|-------------------------------------------------------------------------------------------------------------|